 LIT332 Images of the Hero

 Heroes can be warriors or pacifists, romantics or realists, officers or outlaws, or a composite of all of these.
-The kind of hero a culture admires can tell us a lot about its values, its beliefs, and its fears.
-Examines male and female heroes from a spectrum of modern and traditional cultures.
+The kind of hero a culture admires can tell us a lot about its values, its beliefs and its fears.
+This course examines male and female heroes from a spectrum of modern and traditional cultures.
 It considers how literary heroism functions as an expression of cultural values and social expectations.
 In exploring the ways that heroes do and do not function as role models, it also explores the conflict between individuality and social responsibility often revealed in heroic narratives.

 LIT333 Literature and Film of the Vietnam War

-The year 1995 marked the twentieth anniversary of the end of the Vietnam War.
-In the intervening twenty years many novelists and poets-some of them veterans, some not-have attempted to transform their immediate experience of it or its effect on their lives into an art form that will have meaning for us all.
+The year 1995 marked the 20th anniversary of the end of the Vietnam War.
+In the intervening 20 years many novelists and poets — some of them veterans, some not — have attempted to transform their immediate experience of it or its effect on their lives into an art form that will have meaning for all.
 In this they join the many writers throughout the world history of war who have written in the genre of war literature.
-This course addresses the genre of war literature and the questions, issues, and values it raises by looking closely at the literature and films of the Vietnam War.
+This course addresses the genre of war literature and the questions, issues and values it raises by looking closely at the literature and films of the Vietnam War.

 LIT334 Women in Literature

-Explores the literary representation of women's nature, lives, and issues.
-The literary definitions and dynamics of Woman appear in such terms as self, voice, autonomy, relation to men, and position and agency in the world.
-Considers whether the gender of the writer affects the literary treatment of the subject.
+This course explores the literary representation of women's nature, lives and issues.
+The literary definitions and dynamics of women appear in such terms as self, voice, autonomy, relation to men, and position and agency in the world.
+The course considers whether the gender of the writer affects the literary treatment of the subject.
 The texts studied will vary each semester.